StuntsPT/Structure_threader/docs/usage.md

 structure_threader plot -i fS_run -f fastStructure -K 2 3 4 -o 2_4_plots --ind indfile.txt
 ```

 Here, *Structure_threader* will search the current directory for all FastStructure output files that start with the "fS_run" string, as specified by the "-i" option.
 The "-f" option specified the fastStructure format of the output files.
 The "-K" option specified which K values should be plotted (Note: If any of the provided K values do not exist, they are ignored).
 Using the "-o" option the plots will be generated into the "2_4_plots" directory.
-Finally, we also provide an "indfile" using the "--ind" option.
+Finally, we also provide an `indfile` using the "--ind" option.

 ### `params` mode